Let me tell a bit story

 Code explanation:

-• COPY will copy file from our host or other images to the image we build.
-On the code above, we can see that composer and mlocati/php-extension-installer are copied, and both will be able to execute.
+will copy file from our host or other images to the image we build.
+On the code above, we can see thatcomposer

-• Last two lines are to create non root user to level up the security.
+tells the dockerfile to change the working directory.- Last two lines are to create non root user to level up the security.

-Save Dockerfile and run this command to build the image:
+and run this command to build the image:

 #docker build <path> -t <name:tag>